Limenius/ReactRenderer/README.md

 *"Warning: render(): Target node has markup rendered by React, but there are unrelated nodes as well.
 This is most commonly caused by white-space inserted around server-rendered markup."*

-This warning is harmlesss and will go away when you disable trace in production.
+This warning is harmless and will go away when you disable trace in production.
 It means that when rendering the component client-side and comparing with the server-side equivalent, React has found extra characters.
 Those characters are your debug messages, so don't worry about it.

 ### Context

 This library will provide context about the current request to React components.
-Your componets will receive two arguments on instantiation:
+Your components will receive two arguments on instantiation:

 ```js
 const App = (initialProps, context) => {